bihealth/digestiflow-server/docs_manual/first_steps_installation.rst

 Configure Web App
 -----------------

-All of Digestiflow Web can be configured as environment variables as is common for a `Twelve-Factor App <https://12factor.net/>`_.
+All of Digestiflow Server can be configured as environment variables as is common for a `Twelve-Factor App <https://12factor.net/>`_.
-This has the advantage that you do not have to touch Digestiflow Web's source code and all configuration can be done outside it (e.g., in a ``systemd`` environment file as shown in the Ansible files shipping with the source code).
+This has the advantage that you do not have to touch Digestiflow Server's source code and all configuration can be done outside it (e.g., in a ``systemd`` environment file as shown in the Ansible files shipping with the source code).

 The following shows a set of the available environment variables, the required ones are marked with ``#**``.
-Put the following into a file ``.env`` in your ``digestiflow-web`` checkout and adjust it to your liking and requirements.
+Put the following into a file ``.env`` in your ``digestiflow-server`` checkout and adjust it to your liking and requirements.

 ::